USS Iowa turret explosion: Personnel

 Milligan and Miceli retired from the Navy in 1992 as a rear admiral and captain, respectively.
 Milligan later taught economics at the Naval Postgraduate School, then became vice president of a national insurance company.

 Captain Moosally retired at that rank in May 1990.
 At his change of command ceremony on Iowa on 4 May, Moosally criticized the Navy for mismanaging the investigation, saying that the investigators were "people who, in their rush to manage the Iowa problem, forgot about doing the right thing for the Iowa crew".
 Later, Moosally began working for Lockheed Martin in the Washington, D.C. area.
 In 2001, Moosally told The Washington Post, "Only God knows what really happened in that turret.
 We're never really going to know for sure."

 Skelley was transferred to the battleship Wisconsin in late 1990 or early 1991 and helped direct that ship's gunnery participation during the Gulf War.
 He retired from the Navy in the fall of 1998.

 Meyer resigned in 1991.
 In his resignation letter, he complained about the Navy's investigation into the explosion, and Miceli's and other officers' roles in what Meyer claimed was a cover-up.
 The letter was passed to Vice Admiral Jeremy Michael Boorda, then chief of the Bureau of Naval Personnel, who requested, unsuccessfully, that Meyer withdraw it.
 When Meyer subsequently received his discharge papers, he discovered that statements in his letter criticizing the Navy and certain officers had been removed.
 Following assignment to the Middle East Force during Desert Shield and Desert Storm, Meyer followed through with his resignation, and matriculated at the Indiana University School of Law at Bloomington.
 Meyer later served as the director of civilian reprisal investigations for the Inspector General for the U.S. Department of Defense.
 As one of two director-level leaders of the Department of Defense Whistleblower Program, he conducted and oversaw allegations of whistleblower reprisal made by DoD civilian employees and submitted to the Inspector General.

 Kendall Truitt was denied reenlistment, reportedly in retaliation for his speaking to the press and defending Hartwig.
 He was discharged on 9 February 1990.
 He continued his effort to clear Hartwig's name in statements to the media.
-False accusations have had a lasting effect on him.
+In 2019, he told Task & Purpose that the false accusations have had a lasting effect on him.